Physics-50/General/docs/syllabus.md

 ## Lab Books and Data Sheets

-In this course we will not be using traditional lab books.
+In this course we will not be using paper lab books.
 Instead you will be assigned a Google Doc and Google Spreadsheet at the beginning of each module to keep your lab record.
 These documents will be assigned through Google Classroom, which enables us to create copies of documents for every student and automatically share those documents with instructors.
-You will meed to log in to Google Classroom when prompted from the Module instructions to access these documents, which will then be accessible in your Google Drive.  **The Google Docs and Sheets are not explicitly graded.
+You will need to log in to Google Classroom when prompted from the Module instructions to access these documents, which will then be accessible in your Google Drive.  **The Google Docs and Sheets are not explicitly graded.
 Nevertheless, you are required to use them to document your work and data collected in the lab.
 The Google docs and Google spreadsheets issued to you through this course are accessible to your instructor, and should provide a clear and complete record of your in-lab and analysis work if your instructor seeks additional detail after reading a report.**

 The Google Doc and Google Sheets notebooks are intended to be used in parallel.
 In broad terms we encourage you to use the Google docs notebook to keep detailed notes and images of your experimental set-up and the Google sheets for data collection and analysis, with sufficient organization and description that a student not enrolled in Physics 50 would be able to understand your data and analysis.
 We describe our expectations in more detail below.